 Ms. Miller graduated Cum Laude from Washington and Lee University with a Bachelor of Arts and Commerce (B.A.C.) in Economics.

-Alyssa Venuto is a Senior Analyst with the Craddock Group based in the D.C. metropolitan area.
-As an analyst with the Craddock Group, she is responsible for data collection and analysis of capital investment projects with the Department of Veterans Affairs, research of veteran stakeholders and policy, research on federal budgetary and financial controls, as well as preparation of agendas, meeting minutes, task lists, after-action reports, client communications, and presentations.
+Alyssa Venuto is an Associate with the Craddock Group based in the D.C. metropolitan area.
+As an Associate with the Craddock Group, she is responsible for data collection and analysis of capital investment projects with the Department of Veterans Affairs, research of veteran stakeholders and policy, research on federal budgetary and financial controls, as well as preparation of agendas, meeting minutes, task lists, after-action reports, client communications, and presentations.

 Ms. Venuto is a graduate of Loyola University Maryland, where she graduated Summa Cum Laude and Phi Beta Kappa with a B.A. in History.

-Ned Sieverts is a Senior Analyst with the Craddock Group based in the D.C. metropolitan area.
+Ned Sieverts is an Associate with the Craddock Group based in the D.C. metropolitan area.
 While at James Madison University he served as Director of Productions for their Relay For Life event, the largest student‐run fundraiser at the university and the signature fundraiser for the American Cancer Society.
-As an Analyst with the Craddock Group he is responsible for data collection and analysis of capital investment projects with the Department of Veterans Affairs, research of veteran stakeholders and policy, and analysis of Congressional hearings and proposed legislation.
+As an Associate with the Craddock Group he is responsible for data collection and analysis of capital investment projects with the Department of Veterans Affairs, research of veteran stakeholders and policy, and analysis of Congressional hearings and proposed legislation.

 Mr. Sieverts is a graduate of James Madison University, where he graduated Phi Beta Kappa with a B.A. in Political Science.